Philosophy (PHIL)

 PHIL 3380 Asian Philosophy (3 credits)

-The major systems of philosophy of India and China; early Vedic and Upanishadic systems, Buddhism including Chan/Zen, Brahmanism, Hinduism, Confucianism, and Daoism.
+Introduces the major systems of philosophy of India and China; early Vedic and Upanishadic systems, Buddhism including Chan/Zen, Brahmanism, Hinduism, Confucianism, and Daoism.
 Emphasis on the key ideas in Eastern philosophy.

 Level of Study: Undergraduate